 In the absence of anything else to do during lockdown, I embarked on more sorting than previously seemed possible.
-Books were alphabetised, cupboards cleared, walls painted, new laundry baskets bought, and boxes full of miscellaneous wires and old phone chargers put into some vague semblance of order.
+Books were alphabetized, cupboards cleared, walls painted, new laundry baskets bought, and boxes full of miscellaneous wires and old phone chargers put into some vague semblance of order.
 I tackled my wardrobe, too, folding up winter jumpers with lavender sachets to ward off moths and reluctantly removing items I never wear but have kept for years in the stubborn hope that they were just waiting for the right occasion.
 Turns out the complete absence of occasions is a good — albeit drastic — avenue for providing clarity.

 Take my adolescent self, of whom a few select remnants exist in my current wardrobe.
 A decade ago I was deeply invested in the idea that an outfit had to look deliberately put-together.
 This makes sense given that I was a teenager living in a small village in the English countryside when what I wanted to be was a grown-up living in London who never had to deal with the inventive cruelty of 14-year-old girls.
 Clothing was an easily accessible form of differentiation.
 If everyone else was in jeans, my only route was to go all out in fifties tea-dresses and fancy hats, developing a questionable predilection along the way for net gloves like a mournful minor character in a Merchant Ivory film.
 Adding to the whole emotionally fragile aura, I took my weekend dressing — the only time when I wasn’t confined to a school uniform — so seriously that I went through a period of bawling on Saturday mornings at the sheer, overwhelming choice of what to wear.

 Some of the other choices were good though.
 The number of hours I devoted to sourcing vintage pink silk blouses during my formative years wasn’t time wasted.
-Ditto the seventies nylon maxi dresses in lurid colours: sour apple green, traffic cone orange, swimming pool turquoise.
+Ditto the seventies nylon maxi dresses in lurid colors: sour apple green, traffic cone orange, swimming pool turquoise.
 They still survive every wardrobe cull.

 I feel a curious set of memories associated with many of these garments though, particularly in the latest round of ones set aside.
 Clothes figure as such vivid repositories not just of where they were worn — the weddings and birthdays and holidays they attended, the particular times in our life they accompanied us through — but also who we were when we wore them.
 Or rather, a combination of who we were and who we wanted to be.
 Whenever we talk about clothes as a form of self-expression, this runs the risk of suggesting that what we put on functions as some pure articulation of a fully acknowledged self beneath the fabric.
 But so often what our clothes actually express are the range of selves we are trying out, or trying on, some fitting more effectively than others.